Stochastic synaptic dynamics under learning: Dynamics of learning

 where we defined the weighted population sum

 The asymptotic variance must be stationary

 We solve \prettyref{eq:stationary_variance} with a bisection algorithm.
-As tested with simulations {[}see \prettyref{fig:dynamics_macroscopic}(b){]}, the variance indeed approaches the result of \prettyref{eq:stationary_variance} to satisfying accuracy.
+As tested with simulations {[}see \prettyref{fig:dynamics_macroscopic}(b){]}, the variance indeed approaches the result of \prettyref{eq:stationary_variance} to satisfying accuracy; note that the variances shown in \prettyref{fig:dynamics_macroscopic}(b) are variances of subsets of synapses, all of which converge to $V_{\ast}$.